ibm-cloud-docs/account/change-plan.md

 # Changing service plans
 {: #changing}

-You can change the plan of an {{site.data.keyword.Bluemix}} service if plan changes are enabled for the specific service.
-You might want to change your plan, for example, to upgrade or reduce your plan.
-You can change your plan from your service instance dashboard.
+You can change the pricing plan of an {{site.data.keyword.Bluemix}} service if plan changes are enabled for the specific service.
+You might want to change the plan, for example, to upgrade or reduce your plan.
+You can change the service's pricing plan from the service instance dashboard.
 {: shortdesc}

 Are you looking for details about upgrading your account type?
 See [Upgrading your account](/docs/account?topic=account-upgrading-account) for more information.